 not be married, engaged to, or a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency, at any of the application, selection or mobilisation phases;

-satisfy all requirements of the Australian Department of Immigration and Citizenship (DIAC) for an Australian Aid Student Visa 576;
+satisfy all requirements of the Australian Department of Immigration and Border Protection (DIBP) for a Temporary Visa (subclass 576);

 not be current serving military personnel;

-not be applying for another long-term Australia Award unless they have resided outside of Australia for twice the length of the total time that they were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have been home for eight years);
+not be applying for another long-term Australia Award unless they have resided outside of Australia for twice the length of the total time that they were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have resided outside Australia for eight years);

 Please note that these general criteria are also detailed in the Scholarship Policy Handbook.